-Approximately 10% of the population are severely affected by periodontal disease but it is thought that milder forms of the disease affect around 80% of the population by the age of 60.
-The single biggest risk factor for developing gum disease is poor oral hygiene, so a build up of plaque bacteria (biofilm).
+Approximately 10% of the population are severely affected by the periodontal disease but it is thought that milder forms of the disease affect around 80% of the population by the age of 60.
+The single biggest risk factor for developing gum disease is poor oral hygiene, so a build-up of plaque bacteria (biofilm).
 Allowing plaque biofilm to sit around your teeth and gums (particularly in between your teeth) for prolonged periods of time is what provokes the destructive inflammatory response.
 Other risk factors that will make it more likely you will have periodontal disease include tobacco use, diabetes, genetics/family history of disease, stress and poor diet/nutrition.

 Periodontal disease can be treated successfully but it cannot be cured.
 By controlling the disease we aim to prevent further damage and prevent tooth loss.
-Failure to treat and stabilise the disease can lead to progression of disease including further bone loss, recession and eventually tooth loss.
+Failure to treat and stabilise the disease can lead to progression of the disease including further bone loss, recession and eventually tooth loss.

 Your role in the management and control of the disease is crucial.
 The disease cannot be controlled without your home care efforts.
 You will need to make changes to your lifestyle and daily routines if you wish to keep your teeth.
-The initial aim in treatment is to reduce and eliminate individual risk factors.
+The initial aim of treatment is to reduce and eliminate individual risk factors.

 Despite controlling risk factors, stabilising the disease can be challenging, further treatment may be required, and referral to a specialist Periodontist may be needed.
 Further non-surgical, surgical therapy and/or drug therapy may be required.

-In health the gums lie approximately 2-3mm above the bone of our jaw.
+In health, the gums lie approximately 2-3mm above the bone of our jaw.
 When bone is destroyed during the disease process, the gum follows it.
 This isn’t always obvious when there is inflammation present, but as the inflammation subsides and resolves, the gum will ‘shrink’ back to where it should be, in close proximity to the bone.
 This should be seen as a sign of the guns returning to health.

 However, as a result of periodontal treatment and therapy, you may notice the following: